UncleCShark/Cmaketopia/Docs/BuildSystem.md

 Type **cmake \-\-help** don't forget about **enter**, now  **cmake \-\-help-command-list** and **cmake \-\-help-manual-list**.
 I feel we got the hang of the first tool.
 Now Ninja.
 Type **ninja \-\-version** and press Enter.
 ![Ninja](../assets/ninja.png)
-Before we delve into building processes, we have the opportunity to strut our stuff.
+Before we'll delve into building processes, we have the opportunity to strut our stuff.
 ![Cmake stuff](../assets/cmakestuff.png)
 Under construction stay tuned :smile:
 <!-- blank line -->